Apartment List National Rent Report

 Because of these methodological differences, when our index peaked with record-setting rent growth in late 2021, the CPI’s measure of housing cost inflation was still in the early stages of its upswing.
 And while rent growth as measured by our index was cooling over the course of 2022, the CPI measure continued to rise.
 But as our index had predicted, the shelter component of CPI turned the corner last spring and has been steadily cooling off ever since.

-But despite the progress, shelter CPI remains elevated and is one of the key factors continuing to exert upward pressure on topline CPI.
-In fact, if you strip out shelter, the remainder of the CPI price basket increased by just 1.1 percent year-over-year, well below the Fed’s long-term 2 percent inflation target.
+Despite the progress, shelter CPI remains elevated and is one of the key factors continuing to exert upward pressure on topline CPI.
+In fact, if you strip out shelter, the remainder of the CPI price basket increased by just one percent year-over-year, well below the Fed’s long-term 2 percent inflation target.
 As shelter inflation continues to trend down, it will help overall inflation continue to ease as well, but it will still take time for shelter CPI to fully metabolize the shock to market rents.

 Apartment vacancies remain elevated